-- In Developing Countries across Africa and Asia, we are investing to stimulate research of diseases, increase access, build capacity, and deliver sustainable growth.
-Our vision is to make our products available to more patients and consumers than ever before (PDF).
+In Developing Countries across Africa and Asia we are investing to stimulate research of diseases, increase access, build capacity, and deliver sustainable growth.
+Our vision is to make our products available to more patients and consumers than ever before.
 This isn’t philanthropy; it’s a new way of doing business.

-- To ensure access for those who need it most, we have pioneered a tiered pricing approach, capping the prices of our medicines in LDCs at no more than 25% of prices charged in developed countries.
-We’re also re-investing 20% of profits made in LDC back into healthcare infrastructure in those countries.
-This focus on higher-volume, lower-margins has been good for business and society.
-Since 2009 we’ve re-invested 20% of our profits back into 35 LDCs, helping support the training of 40,000 frontline health workers and reaching 11 million people.
+To ensure access for those who need it most, we have pioneered a tiered pricing approach, capping the prices of our medicines in LDCs at no more than 25% of prices charged in developed countries.
+We’re also re-investing 20% of profits made in LDCs back into healthcare infrastructure in those countries - since 2009 we’ve re-invested 20% of our profits back into 35 LDCs, helping support the training of 40,000 frontline health workers and reaching 11 million people.